 Details of terms and conditions which apply to candidates

-enrolling for coursework with the CII are detailed below.
-These are
+enrolling for the dissertation with the CII are detailed below.

-in addition to the terms and conditions contained within the
+These are in addition to the terms and conditions contained within

 In all the processes described below, where the deadline has

 passed, exceptional circumstances may still be considered.